 Obama names Utah, Nevada monuments despite opposition

-There are 3 comments on the The Chronicle-Journal story from 11 hrs ago, titled Obama names Utah, Nevada monuments despite opposition.
-In it, The Chronicle-Journal reports that:
+There are 3 comments on the The Daily News-Record story from 12 hrs ago, titled Obama names Utah, Nevada monuments despite opposition.
+In it, The Daily News-Record reports that:

 President Barack Obama designated two national monuments Wednesday at sites in Utah and Nevada that have become key flashpoints over use of public land in the U.S. West, marking the administration's latest move to protect environmentally sensitive areas in its final days.
 The Bears Ears National Monument in Utah will cover 1.35 million acres in the Four Corners region, the White House said.